thomaslee/viking-poc/README.md

     ./viking helloworld.vk

     #
-    # Compile a Viking source file to a .pyc
+    # Compile a Viking source file to a .pyc,
+    # then run it using Python.
     #
     ./viking --compile helloworld.vk
+    python helloworld.pyc